deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-nn-spark-data-howto.md

 This guide shows how load CSV files for training an RNN.
 The assumption is that the dataset is comprised of multiple CSV files, where:

-* each CSV represents one sequence
+* each CSV file represents one sequence
 * each row/line of the CSV contains the values for one time step (one or more columns/values, same number of values in all rows for all files)
 * each CSV may contain a different number of lines to other CSVs (i.e., variable length sequences are OK here)
-* header lines either aren't present, or are present in all files
+* header lines either aren't present in any files, or are present in all files

 A data pipeline can be created using the following process:
 ```